janssen-io/TransactionQL-fsharp/readme.md

 always be equal to `500`.
 The variable `remainder` will update as follows:

 ```
-Expenses:Transport   € {total / 2}      ; remainder is updated to 250
+Expenses:Transport   € (total / 2)      ; remainder is updated to 250
-Expenses:Rent        € {remainder - 10} ; remainder is updated to  10
+Expenses:Rent        € (remainder - 10) ; remainder is updated to  10
-Expenses:Maintenance € {remainder}      ; remainder is updated to   0
+Expenses:Maintenance € (remainder)      ; remainder is updated to   0
 ```

 Which in turn generates the following transactions: